Moura Budberg: Writing career

 Among many other activities, Budberg wrote books and was the script writer for at least two films: Three Sisters (1970), directed by Laurence Olivier and John Sichel, and The Sea Gull (1968), directed by Sidney Lumet.
 She translated Gorky's novel The Life of a Useless Man (1908) into English in 1971.

 Moura Budberg maintained residences in London at Ennismore Gardens and in Cromwell Road.
 She had made her permanent home in England from the time she emigrated there in 1929 until shortly before her death (31 October 1974), when she returned to Italy.

 Family

-Budberg's older half-sister, Alexandra "Alla" Ignatievna Zakrevskaya (1887–1960), who married Baron Arthur von Engelhardt (1875–1909) in 1908 but divorced in 1909, was the great-grandmother of Nick Clegg, the leader of the British political party the Liberal Democrats between December 2007 and May 2015, and Deputy Prime Minister of the United Kingdom from 2010 to 2015.
+Budberg's older sister, Alexandra "Alla" Ignat'evna Zakrevskaya (1887–1960), who had married Baron Arthur von Engelhardt (1875–1909) in 1908 under cover, being pregnant of a married man, divorced in 1909 and left her daughter Kira tò be brought up by her sister Moura and their old nanny, Margaret Wilson.
+Kira (1909–2005) married a medical doctor in the United Kingdom and was grandmother of Nick Clegg, the leader of the Liberal Democrats political party between December 2007 and May 2015, and Deputy Prime Minister of the United Kingdom from 2010 to 2015.

 Legacy

-In May 2008 a television film, My Secret Agent Auntie, directed by Dimitri Collingridge, was released in England.
+In May 2008, a television film called My Secret Agent Auntie, directed by Dimitri Collingridge, was released in England.
 Her biography was written by Nina Berberova, who chronicled the émigrés.